AMD Ryzen 4000-Powered Xiaomi RedmiBook Laptops Start at $530

 With numerous laptop manufacturers boarding the AMD Ryzen 4000-series (codename Renoir) train, Xiaomi is keen to find a seat for itself as well.
 As reported by Gadgets 360, the Chinese tech giant just announced the RedmiBook 13, RedmiBook 14 and RedmiBook 16 lthat are powered by AMD's latest 7nm APUs.

 The new RedmiBooks are sporting a modern design with very thin bezels that measure 3.26mm.
+As a result, the laptops lack a webcam.
 The screen-to-body ratio on the RedmiBook 16 is 90%, and it's 89% on the RedmiBook 13 and RedmiBook 14.

 Xiaomi provides a compact 65W charger for the RedmiBook laptops.
 The company claims that the RedmiBook 16 can charge from 0-50% in 38 minutes.